DIY Basics: How To Make Hanging Jar Lanterns

-Fall is approaching, and September weddings are plentiful.
-It's just warm enough to hang outdoors into the wee hours, and just crisp enough that you need that extra layer of warmth.
+The end of summer is approaching, and the weddings are plentiful.
+It's still warm enough to hang outdoors into the wee hours, and soon, it'll be just crisp enough that you need that extra layer of warmth.
 Candles in jars have been a popular way of illuminating the outdoors for ages, and the hanging jar lantern is something all budding DIYers should be versed in.

 There are tons of complicated and beautiful tutorials out there involving fancy knots and crochet-style netting, but we're all about basics.
 With a handful of twine and 4 knots, it's super easy to create your own hanging lanterns, and in under 2 minutes.